Shloyem/erc4337-account-abstraction/Task 0 Understanding the Components/Alchemy Blog AA bulletpoints.md

 The goal of these rules is to minimize cases where validateOp succeeds in simulation but fails in real execution.

 - Entry point can ask validateOp method for funds, and if validateOp doesn’t pay the requested amount - reject the op.
+- When writing a smart contract, it’s iffy to send ETH to an arbitrary contract so we won’t directly send the extra gas money back to the wallet.
+Instead, we’ll hold on to it and allow the wallet to get it out by making a call to withdraw it later.
+This is the pull-payment pattern.
 - Wallet’s gas payment can from two different places: 1) its ETH held by the entry point or 2) ETH that the wallet holds itself.
 - The entry point will try to pay for gas using the deposited ETH first, and then if there isn’t enough deposited it will ask for the remaining portion when calling the wallet’s validateOp.